CUWALID/CUWALID.github.io/_pages/tutorials/hpc-tutorial.md

 # CUWALID Forecast Workflow Guide

 This guide describes how to run the full CUWALID forecasting workflow, including generating JSON input files and submitting jobs to a compute cluster.
-This example uses `qsub` but it can adjusted to whichever software your hpc uses.
+This example uses `SLURM` but it can adjusted to whichever software your hpc uses.

 ---